domalab/ha-actronair-neo/README.md

     ```bash
     https://github.com/domalab/ha-actronair-neo
     ```
-3. Search for "Actron Neo" in HACS and install it.
+3. Search for "Actron Air Neo" in HACS and install it.

 ### Manual Installation